azmataliakbar/Hello_Coders/README.md

 4. *Edge Cases:*
    - Consider edge cases where the missing number might be the smallest (1) or the largest number in the range.

+# DAY 14

+ ### Q27  *Find the Maximum Sum from Two Arrays*
+*Problem Statement:*
+Create a function findMaxSum that accepts two arrays of numbers.
+The function should determine the maximum number from each array and return the sum of these two maximum numbers.

+*Example:*
+typescript
+findMaxSum([3, 5, 7, 2, 8], [10, 20, 30, 5]); // Output: 38 (8 from the first array + 30 from the second array)
+findMaxSum([1, 2, 3], [4, 5, 6]); // Output: 9 (3 from the first array + 6 from the second array)

+*Hints:*
+1. *Step 1: Write a Helper Function to Find the Maximum Value in an Array*
+   - Start by creating a function findMax that takes an array of numbers as its parameter.
+   - Initialize a variable (e.g., let max = array[0];) to store the first element of the array, assuming it to be the maximum.
+   - Use a for loop to iterate over the remaining elements of the array.
+   - During each iteration, compare the current element with max.
+If the current element is greater, update max.
+   - After the loop, max will hold the largest number in the array.
+Return this value.

+2. *Step 2: Apply the Helper Function to Both Arrays*
+   - Use the findMax function to find the maximum value in both input arrays.
+   - Store these maximum values in two separate variables.

+3. *Step 3: Sum the Maximum Values*
+   - Calculate the sum of the two maximum values obtained from the arrays.
+   - Return the final sum.

+4. *Step 4: Test with Multiple Scenarios*
+   - Test the function with different arrays to ensure it correctly finds the maximum values and sums them.

+By following these steps, students will have a clear path to solving the problem, allowing them to build their understanding of both array traversal and function utilization in TypeScript.

+### Question 28: *Check if a String is a Palindrome*
+*Problem Statement:*
+Write a function isPalindrome that takes a string as input and checks if it reads the same backward as forward.
+The function should return true if the string is a palindrome and false otherwise.

+*Example:*
+typescript
+isPalindrome("madam"); // Output: true
+isPalindrome("hello"); // Output: false

+*Hints:*
+1. *Step 1: Normalize the String*
+   - Convert the string to lowercase to handle case sensitivity (str = str.toLowerCase();).
+   - If necessary, remove non-alphanumeric characters (e.g., spaces, punctuation) to focus on the actual content.
+  2. *Step 2: Use Two-Pointer Technique*
+   - Initialize two pointers: one at the start of the string (let left = 0;) and one at the end (let right = str.length - 1;).
+   - Use a while loop to compare characters at these pointers.
+Continue looping until the two pointers meet in the middle.
+   - If at any point the characters at left and right pointers do not match, return false.

+3. *Step 3: Complete the Loop*
+   - If the loop completes without finding a mismatch, the string is a palindrome.
+Return true.

+4. *Step 4: Test with Various Strings*
+   - Test the function with both palindromes and non-palindromes to verify that it works as expected.